CUH Logo

 • Omeprazole is given to reduce the acidity in your stomach prior to surgery as you will be in a head down position during the procedure, for around 2.5 hours.

 • Glycerol suppositories will empty your bowels prior to surgery.
-One suppository should be administered into the back passage / rectum between 18:00 and 22:00 the evening before surgery.
-Then administer a further one suppository at approximately 05:00 on the morning of surgery.
+One suppository should be inserted into the back passage/rectum between 18:00 and 22:00 the evening before surgery.
+Then insert a further one suppository at approximately 05:00 on the morning of surgery.

 • If you have a lengthy drive to hospital, administer the suppository early so that you have your bowels open before you leave the house.